Samantha Fox (American actress)

 Stasia Micula (December 3, 1950 – April 22, 2020), known professionally as Samantha Fox, was an American pornographic film and B movie actress.
 She started working in 1978, working in film for almost a decade.
-During her film career, Fox starred in over 100 films, including Roommates, A Night to Dismember and The Devil in Miss Jones 2.
+During her film career, Fox starred in over 100 films, including Roommates, A Night to Dismember (1983) and The Devil in Miss Jones 2 (1982).

 Early life

-Stasia Micula was born in 1950 in New York City.
+Stasia Micula was born on December 3, 1950, in New York City.
 Her father worked as a foreign diplomat.
 She attended Sarah Lawrence College for art.

 Career

 Fox acted in both porn and B-movies, including comedy, drama and horror genres, eventually retiring in the 1980s to work as a fitness instructor.
 Despite ups and downs - including drug addiction - she had a lucrative career, especially as a muse for director Chuck Vincent.

 1970s

 Fox started her career in porn industry in 1975.
 At the encouragement of her then husband, Fox modeled for adult magazines including Cheri and Hustler.
 She also worked briefly as a prostitute.
 The following year, Fox was discovered by a film production company when she accidentally knocked on the door of the company, thinking it was a magazine.
 She was recruited for porn on the spot.

 Her first film was Here Comes the Bride in 1977, followed by Oddysex with director Gerard Damiano.

 She starred in Chuck Vincent's 1978 film Bad Penny, and proceeded to work with Vincent throughout her career in both porn and mainstream films.
 In 1978, she met Bobby Astyr, while filming Double Your Pleasure.
 Fox described him as "something of a jerk."
 Fox and Astyr eventually started dating and remained a couple for 24 years until the death of Astyr from lung cancer in 2002.
 Fox co-starred in Tigresses And Other Man-Eaters in 1979.
 It was Ron Jeremy's first film, and Fox was the first woman he had sex with on film.